jannapps/acnh_hha_app/README.md

 see: https://girljaro.systems:4444/index.php/category/development/acnh-hha-app/

 ## To Do
-* write code for doing the db query with the received fields
+* finish code for doing the db query with the received fields
-* make search page not provide any data unless a query is entered
 * display query results to user correctly
 * update item result entries with more information
     * also update the css to make the information appear pretty